google/applied-machine-learning-intensive/v2/01_what_is_ml/00_introduction/slides.md

 # Machine Learning

-a specific field of AI where a system learns to find patterns in examples, typically using statistics, in order to make predictions
+A specific field of AI where a system learns to find patterns in examples, typically using statistics, in order to make predictions

 <!--
 Machine learning is a strategy through which AI can appear “intelligent” when performing tasks.